f5devcentral/f5-agility-labs-containers/docs/class1/module1/lab2.rst

       kubectl delete -f nodeport-service-hello-world.yaml
       kubectl delete -f deployment-hello-world.yaml

+   .. important:: **Do not skip this step.
+Instead of reusing some of these
+      objects, the next lab we will re-deploy them to avoid conflicts and errors.**

-   .. attention:: Validate the objects are removed via the management console.
+#.
+Validate the objects are removed via the BIG-IP TMUI management console:
       :menuselection:`Local Traffic --> Virtual Servers`